Counts of Limburg Hohenlimburg and Broich: The Battle for a Lost County

-Frederik's sons Diederick of Isenberg, (1215–1301) and Frederik junior who died as a teenager, were brought up at the ducalcourt by their uncle Hendrik.
+Frederik's sons Diederick I of Isenberg, (1215–1301) and Frederik junior who died as a teenager, were brought up at the ducal court by their uncle Hendrik.
 At a young age they fought with the support of knights of their uncle to reclaim lost property.
 Diederick built a wooden fort and nearby a stone castle as a support point on the Schleipenberg (near Hagen Germany), the castle Hohenlimburg named after his mother's family.
 In 1241–1242 he built a second castle New Isenberg opposite the town of Werden on the river Ruhr.
 On May 1, 1243, he was formally recognized as count of part of his father's recaptured territory.
 Until then he call himself 'Van Isenberg' later on Diederick I of Limburg (1215–1301).
-Of Diederick's sons, the eldest son Johan died at the age of thirty and left two sons and one daughter.
-He is the ancestor of the lords of the territory of Stirum ('Heren van Limburg Styrum').)
+Diederick's son, Johan died at the age of thirty and left two sons and one daughter.
 His younger brother Everhard continued 30 years more, the struggle together with his father for the conquest of former Isenberger family property.

+Succession of the county Limburg Lenne

+At the end of the 13th century Everhard I was his only surviving son, male heir (son of the body), the closest descendant of the original holder of the county.
+Since 1287 mentioned as count Theodericus comes senior de Lymburg and Everhardus comes de Lymburg.
+It was clear that the future male-line primogeniture was granted.
+In 1296, Diederik I eighty years of age, his son fifty and his grandson Dietrich III(II) twenty years old.
+More than 30 years, Everhard had fought together with his father to regain the county and allodial family property.
+After his first brothers Henry (1241 -1243), Johan (1247–1277) finally Everhard became the ancestor of the house Counts of Limburg.
+According the noble feudal right, the county Limburg Lenne, fief of the counts of Berg, passed to him.
+He died in 1308 and the county passed to his son Diederik III(II).
+At their coins minted COMITIS EV(erhar)DI LIMBURGE(nsis) and THEODERI COMES.